GENI-NSF/geni-tools/README-stitching.txt

 `Could not reserve vlan tags` OR
 `Error reserving vlan tag for …` OR
-`Vlan tag … not available`
+`vlan tag … not available` OR
+`Could not find a free vlan tag` OR
+`Could not reserve a vlan tag for`
- - Some VLAN tag you requested in not available.
+ - Some VLAN tag you requested is not available.
 Stitcher will try to find another and try again.

 `AddPersonToSite: Invalid argument: No such site`
  - This is the first time this aggregate has seen your project.
 Stitcher will retry and the error should go away.
+If not, try again.

 === After too many transient errors, stitcher gives up ===